Fathers of Mercy: America

-In 1839, at the suggestion of Bishop Hughes of New York, Mgr.
-Forbin-Janson introduced the Fathers of Mercy into the United States, initially in the Diocese of New Orleans.
-Fr.
+In 1839, at the suggestion of Bishop Hughes of New York, Forbin-Janson introduced the Fathers of Mercy into the United States, initially in the Diocese of New Orleans.
 Ferdinand Bach, the first superior in America, became the Rector of the Cathedral of St. Louis in New Orleans where he died tending victims of yellow fever.
 (Correspondence between Bach and the motherhouse in Paris is on file in the archives of the University of Notre Dame.)